-How to Prove Implied Status
+How to Prove Maintained Status

-- copy of the fees paid receipt
+- copy of the fee payment receipt

-- copy of your expired permit
+- copy of your original permit, now expired

 Update: Starting in October 2020, IRCC began issuing a letter to those who applied inland for a new work permit using the online portal.
 This letter is intended to be used as proof of implied status.